overlay-market/OIPs/notes/note-6.md

 [A previous note](note-1) explored the ability of a funding payment mechanism to incentivize yield hunters to balance the Overlay system directional risk.
 These actors seek yield on either OVL, ETH, DAI (or some other cryptoasset), without taking directional risk.
 In this note they will be called *investors*.
 In practice there are some difficulties with the approach:

 1. To remain profitable, investors must remain nimble, reacting quickly to changes in the imbalance.
 Failure to do so will reduce yield or even incur loss.
 Thus investors must be fairly high frequency.
+But this in itself reduces yield and can incur loss, as fees accumulate.

 2. As the system scales, investors who wish to gain yield must keep track of an increasing number of markets.